I write play-plays, solo works, and hybrid events.

-Indeed, friend! has been developed at Berkeley Rep’s Ground Floor series and will have a workshop production in the fall directed by Knud Adams with Clubbed Thumb and the students of NYU’s Playwrights Horizons school.
+Indeed, friend! has been developed at Berkeley Rep’s Ground Floor series and had a workshop production in fall 2018, directed by Knud Adams, with Clubbed Thumb and the students of NYU’s Playwrights Horizons school.
+Cited on Steppenwolf Theatre’s “The Mix” list.

 BONNIE’S LAST FLIGHT